cristidrg/2048/README.md

 This project is an variant of the 2048 game which introduces a multiplayer feature, in which players move blocks on the board via chat messages.

-It also served as a self-development tool to learn how to implement web sockets in the backend.
+It served as a self-development tool to learn how to implement web sockets on back-end.

 ### Built With